 This post title is a line of lyrics from my song “Every Season.”
-Below is a link to that song story: EVERY SEASON
+Below is a link to recordings, lyrics and performances for this song: EVERY SEASON

 The first week after my mother died, I told my daughter that I would love to go with her on a hike.
 She was appreciative and excited about us spending time together this way.